How to Measure Your Pupillary Distance

 To determine your Vertical Pupillary Distance (VPD), you have a couple of options:

-1. Contact Your Optician: If you’ve received prescription glasses from an optician before, reaching out to them directly is a good choice for assistance.
-This measurement must be taken wearing your ONA VCP21 RX with the blank shield provided.
+1. Contact your eye care provider: If you’ve received prescription glasses from an optician before, reaching out to them directly is a good choice for assistance.
+This measurement must be taken wearing your ONA frame with the blank lens provided.

-a.
-Face the person and look straight ahead with both eyes open.
+2. Measure at home with assistance: Put on your Ona frame with the temporary lens provided.
+Face the person helping you and look straight ahead with both eyes open.

-c.
-Use a small ruler to measure the distance from the bottom edge of the lens to the marked dot on each pupil.
+Have your helper use a black marker to mark the center of each pupil directly on the temporary lens.
+Remove the frame and use a small ruler (with millimeter markings) to measure the distance from the bottom edge of the lens to the marked dot on each pupil.

 Remember, for precise measurements, consulting a professional is recommended.